Mary Robinson (poet)

-Mary Robinson (27 November 1757 – 26 December 1800) was an English actress, poet, dramatist, novelist and celebrity figure.
-She lived in England, in the cities of Bristol and London; she also lived in France and Germany for a time.
+Mary Robinson (27 November 1757 – 26 December 1800) was an English actress, poet, dramatist, novelist and famous beauty, the subject of many portraits by the leading painters of the day.
+Born in Bristol, her career soon took her to London; she also lived in France and Germany for some years in the 1780s.

 She enjoyed poetry from the age of seven and started working, first as a teacher and then as an actress, from the age of 14.
 She wrote many plays, poems and novels.
-She was a celebrity, gossiped about in newspapers, famous for her acting and writing.
+She was a celebrity, initially as an actress, gossiped about in newspapers, famous for her acting and writing.
 During her lifetime she was known as "the English Sappho".
 She earned her nickname "Perdita" for her role as Perdita (heroine of Shakespeare's The Winter's Tale) in 1779, and was the first public mistress of King George IV while he was still Prince of Wales.
+Robinson is the author of the Gothic novels Vancenza; or, the Dangers of Credulity (1792) and Hubert de Sevrac (1796).

 Biography

 Early life

 Robinson was born in Bristol, England to Nicholas Darby, a naval captain, and his wife Hester (née Vanacott) who had married at Donyatt, Somerset, in 1749, and was baptised 'Polle(y)' (spelt 'Polle' in the official register and 'Polly' in the Bishop's Transcript) at St Augustine's Church, Bristol, 19 July 1758, the entry noting that she was born on 27 November 1756.
 In her memoirs, Robinson gives her birth in 1758, but the year 1757 seems more likely according to recently published research (see appendix to Byrne, 2005).
 Robinson attended a school in Bristol run by the social reformer Hannah More.
-More brought her students, including Robinson, to see King Lear.
-Her father deserted her mother and took a mistress when Robinson was still a child.
+More took her students, including Robinson, to see King Lear.
+Her father deserted her mother for a mistress when Robinson was still a child.
 The family hoped for a reconciliation, but Captain Darby made it clear that this was not going to happen.
-Without the support of her husband, Hester Darby supported herself and the five children born of the marriage by starting a school for young girls in Little Chelsea, London (where Robinson taught by her 14th birthday).
+Hester Darby supported herself and the five children born of the marriage by starting a school for young girls in Little Chelsea, London (where Robinson taught by her 14th birthday).
 However, during one of his brief returns to the family, Captain Darby had the school closed (which he was entitled to do by English law).
 Captain Darby died in the Russian naval service in 1785.
-When Robinson was 15 years old, Samuel Cox, a solicitor, told the famed actor David Garrick about Robinson and brought her to Garrick's home in the Adelphi.
+When Robinson was 15 years old, Samuel Cox, a solicitor, told the leading actor David Garrick about Robinson and brought her to Garrick's home in the Adelphi.
 Garrick was profoundly impressed with Robinson.
 He was especially enchanted by her voice, remarking that it bore a resemblance to the much-admired Susannah Cibber.
 Garrick had just retired but decided to tutor Robinson in acting.
 Robinson noted, "My tutor [David Garrick] was the most sanguine in his expectations of my success, and every rehearsal seemed to strengthen his flattering opinion...
 He would sometimes dance a minuet with me, sometimes request me to sing the favourite ballads of the day."